Different Types of Skype Scams and How to Avoid Them

 Skype is a Peer-to-Peer Voice over Internet Protocol or VoIP caller platform that aims to connect individuals globally.

-Unfortunately, many scammers use this platform to extort money from victims.
-There are a lot of Skype scams around the world.
-It can be helpful to understand them to avoid them.
+Unfortunately, many scammers use this platform to extort money from unsuspecting and naive victims.
+With a growing number of scammers getting more inventive each day, it can be helpful to understand them to avoid them.

 What are Skype Scams?